 Shop a Flea Market

 Feel like wandering through eBay or Craigslist in real life?
 Check out the Barnyard Flea Market in Greer, only open on the weekends.
 It has everything you could possibly need in one place and is just plain fun to walk through.
-In Anderson, the Jockey Lot, open Saturdays & Sundays, is a huge flea market as well.
+In Anderson, the Jockey Lot, open on Saturdays & Sundays, is a huge flea market as well.

 Enjoy Christmas Lights